zonination/pokemon-chart/README.md

 4. Under "Natue of your data", select either "Sequential" or "Diverging".
 5. Choose a palette you like.
 The name will appear in the information bar (e.g. "4-class GnBu").
 6. Go to the code and edit line 29.
 Paste your palette name.
-7. Run the code in R. You now have your new palette.
+7. Run the code in RStudio, and export the image to 900x600.
+You now have your new Pokemon chart.

 ## Information